fpc/Lazarus/languages/README.txt

 missing ones) for a given language.

 Each translation family consists of template and actual translations to various languages (in UTF-8 encoding).
-Translations (contrary to template) include ISO language code in their file names.
+Template has .pot extension, translations have .po extensions and include ISO language code in their file names.

 Template is used as a base for updating actual translation files and starting translation into new languages.

 Example for the IDE translation family:

-Template:    lazaruside.po
+Template:    lazaruside.pot
 German:      lazaruside.de.po
 Russian:     lazaruside.ru.po
 Spanish:     lazaruside.es.po